 Abstract:

 Supercooling can preserve pork without freezing damage.
-However, maintaining a supercooled state is difficult.
+However, maintaining a supercooled state was difficult.
 An innovative static magnetic field extended supercooling (SMF-ES) method was proposed to maintain the non-frozen state of pork.
 Effects of SMF-ES (−3.5 ℃+SMF) compared with refrigerated (4 ℃), slight-frozen (−3.5 ℃) and frozen (−18 ℃) treatments on pork quality and water-holding capacity were investigated.
-Results demonstrated that an 8 mT static magnetic field successfully preserved pork at −3.5 ℃ without ice nucleation for 12 d, which prevented freezing damage to pork.
+Results showed that an 8 mT static magnetic field successfully preserved pork at −3.5 ℃ without ice nucleation for 12 d, which prevented freezing damage to pork.
 Compared with the refrigerated, slow-frozen, and frozen treatments, the drip loss of SMF-ES decreased by 21.10%, 59.81% and 30.64%, respectively.
 The color, tenderness, centrifugation loss, myofibrillar protein solubility, and surface hydrophobicity of pork in the SMF-ES group were better than those in the refrigerated, slow-frozen, and frozen treatments.
-In addition, the SMF-ES group was superior to the refrigerated and slow-frozen groups in terms of pH value, lipid oxidation degree, and aerobic plate count.
+In addition, the SMF-ES group was superior to the refrigerated and slow-frozen groups in terms of pH, lipid oxidation degree, and aerobic plate count.
 In conclusion, the overall acceptability of pork after SMF-ES treatment was the best, indicating that SMF-ES treatment could effectively maintain the quality and water-holding capacity of chilled pork.